 Ph.D. in Botany, Ecology and Evolutionary Biology program, University of Michigan, 1997

-Professor Warners has served as an environmental consultant on Environmental Impact Statements, and has performed many botanical inventories for local townships, state parks and other organizations.
-He have helped several local schools and parks establish native wildflower gardens and led plant rescue efforts to preserve native species from areas that are planned for development.
-In addition, he has worked as a botanist for the Ann Arbor Parks department and volunteered with the Nature Conservancy and the Land Conservancy of West Michigan.
+Dr. Warners has served as an environmental consultant on Environmental Impact Statements, and has performed many botanical inventories for local townships, state parks and other organizations.
+He has helped many local schools, churches, and parks establish native wildflower gardens and led plant rescue efforts to preserve native species from areas that are planned for development.
+In addition, he has worked as a botanist for the Ann Arbor Parks department, served on the Board of the Land Conservancy of West Michigan, on the Academic Advisory Board for Au Sable Institute, and consulted the Nature Conservancy.

 - BIOL-111 - Biological Science